gnosisgamaken/voice-analyzer-mobile/README.md

 ```

 Run all development commands from `app/`.
 The `legacy-expo` folder is kept only as a reference/migration archive; ignore it unless you need to revisit the old Expo build.

+## Component Gallery

+A component gallery is available for developers in development builds.
+You can find it under the "Gallery" tab in the navigation bar.
+This screen is for visual QA and testing of the design system components.